mitschoolbus/SchoolBusRouting/README.md

 Reproducing the results from the article can be done by running the code in `examples/pnas.jl`.

-If you use any of this code in your research, please cite our article!

-Authors: Dimitris Bertsimas, Arthur Delarue, Sebastien Martin
+Authors: Arthur Delarue, Sebastien Martin